 The hand-crafted soil mix is sourced from local farms, as well as the ocean, resulting in rich and fertile soil packed full of organic ingredients.
 The aged compost is made up of cow manure, worm castings, dehydrated poultry manure, biochar, greensand, lobster and kelp meal, peat, mycorrhizae and lime.
 The soil mixture results in a well-balanced soil perfect for raised beds, with a good texture promoting good drainage, and moisture retention, as well as good fertility for growing hardy plants.

 The Best Garden Soil for Flowers

 If your flower beds will be filled with flowering plants, you'll want to use soil that keeps those blooms popping, and Miracle-Gro Garden Soil for Flowers has you covered.
 The rich, dark mix contains a slow-release plant food that will continue to feed your flowering plants for up to three months, promoting more blooms and bigger plants.
 It also contains a wetting agent that helps the soil retain moisture and cuts down on your need to water.

 The soil is formulated from processed forest products, peat, sphagnum peat moss, compost, slow-release fertilizer containing 0.09% nitrogen and a wetting agent.
 The soil not only improves your existing soil's drainage, organic content and moisture retention, but it also leads to healthier plants.
-The soil comes in 1.5 cubic feet bags.
+Each bag contains 1.5 cubic feet of soil.
 If you aren't satisfied with the results after six months, the company will refund your money.